dotnet/docs/docs/csharp/advanced-topics/interface-implementation/default-interface-methods-versions.md

 ## Prerequisites

-You’ll need to set up your machine to run .NET, including the C# compiler.
+You need to set up your machine to run .NET, including the C# compiler.
 The C# compiler is available with [Visual Studio 2022](https://visualstudio.microsoft.com/downloads) or the [.NET SDK](https://dotnet.microsoft.com/download).

 ## Scenario overview